yorickpeterse/oga/README.md

     descendant::*[local-name() = "bar"]

-And if you want to specify an explici namespace URI, you can use this:
+And if you want to specify an explicit namespace URI, you can use this:

     descendant::*[local-name() = "bar" and namespace-uri() = "http://example.com"]